eduardo-w-bandeira/glosvar/under_consideration.md

 - ymport -- import
 - yn -- in
 - ys -- is
-- lam -- lambda
+- lamb -- lambda
-    - Not lamb, since it has its own meaning.
+    - Issue: 'lamb' has its own meaning.
 - nonlokal -- nonlocal
 - ? -- not
 - ? -- or